AusDTO/gov-au-ui-kit/README.md

 - spot a bug
 - see good reason to include something from your codebase in our framework
-- have an itch you want to scratch
+- have an itch you want to scratch.

 ... come and talk to us.